UseKeyp/oauth2-client-redwood/README.md

 #### Authentication

-- **Discord**: Create a user with their Discord profile, email, handle, and avatar for creating a user.
+- **Discord** (PKCE req.): Create a user with their Discord profile, email, handle, and avatar for creating a user.
 - **Chess.com**: Create a user with their Chess.com profile, email, handle, and avatar for creating a user.
 - **Keyp** (in development): Create a new user with their wallet address.
+- **Node OIDC Demo** (PKCE req.): A demo provider that uses [node-oidc-provider](https://github.com/panva/node-oidc-provider-example).
+I am hosting this for the demo, or you can run it locally yourself (repo [here](https://github.com/UseKeyp/node-oidc-provider-example))

 Note if you are using a provider for authentication, you will need add it to the web [redirection provider](https://github.com/pi0neerpat/oauth2-client-redwood/blob/559da2f738a9755405a2a2cf800ca5fca5c23835/web/src/providers/redirection/redirection.js#L9) so that the appropriate query is made upon redirection back to the app.